byjg/usdocker/docs/README.md

 ## *Important Note*

-USDocker was implemented to run on the same machine where the docker daemon is running.
+*USDocker was implemented to run on the same machine where the docker daemon is running.*

+Docker Machine environment (remote hosts) need to share the local folder with the remote host.
 I am running into a situation where I got permission denied when the service try to write on the shared volume.
 The issue #1 is opened and suggestion are welcome.